4amstars/4amstars/README.md

 Ai will one day draw upon all the toiling of years of lang dev.
 It will one day make a lang that is out of the box superior to anything we have so far.
 It will be a great day, and the new lang will be worth learning.
 Till then, i do not bother learning Rust or Zig- because my standards are higher than what both currently offer.
 Besides, Ai can make decent apps in either lang.

+Lastly, no one needs a code of conduct for a lang.
+Common sense should prevail.
+People seem to get off by control of other people- for example making silly code of conduct for a lang in order to virtue signal.
+Politics are vile, and the true spirit of what the founders of the internet intended is mostly gone.